sams96/sams96.github.io/_drafts/minor-planets.md

 positions in, to the units required by the 80 column format, and to compile the data into the format.
-We then ran the orbit determination program, Find Orb, with our observations for each of the objects to ascertain the orbital elements.</p>
+We then ran the orbit determination program, Find Orb, with our observations for each of the objects to ascertain the orbital elements.

-<p>The objects that we chose to focus on, from the nine objects that we made
-observations of, were 30~Urania, 115~Thyra, 433~Eros, and 64P/Swift-Gehrels.
+The objects that we chose to focus on, from the nine objects that we made observations of, were 30~Urania, 115~Thyra, 433~Eros, and 64P/Swift-Gehrels.
 We chose them because they are the objects for which we had the most data, and they represent a good selection of different types of objects, Urania and Thyra being main-belt asteroids, Eros a near-Earth object or more specifically an Amor, and Swift-Gehrels a comet.
-This should give us a spread of different semi-major axes, eccentricities and orbital periods.</p>
+This should give us a spread of different semi-major axes, eccentricities and orbital periods.

-<p>The only control over the uncertainty on the observation data is via the
-precision of the figures that were entered, which Find Orb uses to estimate the error on the positions.
+The only control over the uncertainty on the observation data is via the precision of the figures that were entered, which Find Orb uses to estimate the error on the positions.
 We entered our positions down to \SI{0.1}{\arcsecond} because we found that the